nsomar/ex_agent/README.md

 ## Examples to build
 - Counter ✔︎
 - Ping Pong ✔︎
-- Counter with responsibilities ✔︎
+- Counter with roles ✔︎
-- Ping Pong with responsibilities ✔︎
+- Ping Pong with roles ✔︎
 - Interleaving agent ✔︎
 - Atomic Interleaving ✔︎
 - Token ring agent that sends to each other